Production code: 4Y

-- Made a Slave: Most of the people on the planet are enslaved to labor.
-They think the "sky falls" (tunnel collapses) are done to keep their number low, just enough to labor.
+- Made a Slave: Most of the people on the planet are enslaved to labour.
+They think the "sky falls" (tunnel collapses) are done to keep their number low, just enough to labour.

-- Negative Space Wedgie: The spiral nebula at the beginning of the episode.
+- Negative Space Wedgie: The spiral nebula at the beginning of the first episode.

 - No One Gets Left Behind: The Doctor refuses to abandon the slaves to die.